PICKING UP THE PIECES

 This book encourages reflection on the Reconstruction Era.
 Students can write about what they would tell Abraham Lincoln about America.
 How would they answer Lincoln's questions?

-- Technology Option: Create a video using Adobe Spark Video Maker (TeachersFirst review) so students can be the voice of Abraham Lincoln.
+- Technology Option: Create a video using Adobe Express Video Maker (TeachersFirst review) so students can be the voice of Abraham Lincoln.
 They can upload a photograph of Lincoln from Pixabay (TeachersFirst review) and then record their thoughts as a voiceover.
 Students can also create the portraits linked below and upload pictures of the finished product.